Tinnitus on the rise

 If in doubt, obtain your own ENT report.

-Keoghs seeks to tackle suspicious tinnitus claims by adopting a robust and consistent strategy which aims to defeat the claims and so alter errant solicitor/medical expert behaviours.
-There are three distinct phases to tackling suspect tinnitus claims:
+Keoghs seeks to tackle suspicious tinnitus claims by adopting a robust and consistent strategy which aims to defeat the claims and ultimately, alter errant solicitor/medical expert behaviours.

-A counter-fraud strategy is vital to offer an active deterrent to claimants and enablers who otherwise seek to exploit the claims process for financial gain.
-Whilst tinnitus claims are presently on the rise, they should be met by a coherent long-term counter-strategy.
-The quicker the market reacts to this development, the sooner it will be checked.
+Implementation of a counter fraud strategy is vital since it provides an active deterrent to claimants and enablers who otherwise seek to exploit the claims process for financial gain.
+Whilst tinnitus claims are presently on the rise, the long term measure of success in providing a deterrent is likely to be objectively reflected in long term statistics.
+However it is logical to conclude that the quicker the market is at reacting to this development, the sooner the rise will fall.